 We are accepting applications for internship positions in Rep Domb’s office.
 Interns will have the opportunity to work directly with Rep Domb and her team on key projects, constituent services, and district advocacy.
 Interns must have strong written and oral communication skills, excellent work ethic, a commitment to serving the residents of Amherst, Pelham and Granby.

-Unfortunately, internships are not paid.
 Applicants can seek financial assistance and grants on their own from outside sources.
 Applicants can also employ strategies to obtain academic credit for their internship experience.
 Please let us know if you plan to receive funding from an outside source or if you plan to obtain academic credit for your experience.
 In some cases, stipends may be available.

 Time commitment: 5-15 hours per week